-A typical lunch/dinner thali (food plate) usually has roti, sabzi (veg curries), dal and rice.
-Roti is a staple food item in most Indian houses and can be found in lunchboxes for kids and grown-ups alike.
+A typical lunch/dinner thali (food plate) usually has roti, sabzi (veg curries), dal, and rice.
+Roti is a staple food item in most houses in India and can be found in lunch boxes for kids and grown-ups alike.

 - What is roti?

 - What is the difference between roti and naan?

 - What ingredients are in roti?

 - How to make chapati or roti dough?

 - How to make roti dough in a food processor?

 - How to make chapati dough in a bread machine?